 Nearly everyone, regardless of their situation, age and level of technological competence, can access the capabilities of these technologies.

-Just think about how different it would be if sick or elderly patients had to use a smartphone app to get help and interact with hospital staff.
+Just think about how different it would be having sick or elderly patients use a smartphone app to get help and interact with hospital staff.

-The voice market is growing exponentially also thanks to the fact that the time required to get used to the use of these new devices has been nearly zeroed out.
+The voice market is growing exponentially.
+Mainly thanks to the fact that the time required to use of these new devices has been nearly zeroed out.

 I repeat this often: the voice is here to stay.